-If you’re flying into Tampa to take your cruise, or simply driving in from the surrounding area, you can’t start your vacation without getting to the terminal first!
-Below we have all the information you need to get to the port by Uber, Lyft, taxi, or shuttle.
+If you’re flying into Tampa to take your cruise, or simply driving in from the surrounding area, you can’t start your vacation without getting to the cruise terminal first!
+Below we have all the information you need to get to the Tampa port by Uber, Lyft, taxi, or shuttle.

-Arriving at the Tampa Cruise Port Without a Car
+Getting to the the Tampa Cruise Port Without a Car

 If you are familiar with rideshare companies, then you’ll be happy to know that both Uber and Lyft operate in the Tampa area.
 If you don’t know these companies, they operate a service where you can request rides around a city from your smartphone.
 The entire transaction takes place through the phone — from requesting a ride to paying.